bnolan/echt-server/README.md

 instead of Lambda functions, but interact with the real AWS services.
 By default, it's using the `uat` stage.
 Force a different stage via `yarn run server -- --stage=dev-ingo`.

-In order to use a local server in the app, adjust the `endpoint` URL in `Echt/config.js`.
+In order to use a local server in the app, adjust the `endpoint` URL in `config.js` of the `echt-client` repo (set it to `http://localhost:3000`, without a trailing slash).

 ## Testing